COVID-19 vaccination in Ghana: March 2021

 On 1 March 2021, Ghana began its national vaccination program against COVID-19.
 By the end of the month more than half a million doses had been administered.

 April 2021

 Ghana received 350,000 doses of the Oxford-AstraZeneca vaccine which the Democratic Republic of Congo had been unable to use before the expiry date.
 By the end of the month 0.8 million doses had been administered.

-May 2021

-By the end of the month 1.2 million doses had been administered.

-June 2021

-By the end of the month 1.3 million doses had been administered.

-September 2021

-By the end of the month 1.6 million doses had been administered.

 October 2021

 Ghana received more than 1.5 million doses of the Oxford-AstraZeneca vaccine from Germany and half a million doses of the same vaccine from Denmark, Norway and Iceland.
 It also received 1.3 million doses of the Pfizer-BioNTech vaccine from the United States.

 By the end of the month three million doses had been administered.
 7% of the targeted population had been fully vaccinated.

-November 2021

-By the end of the month 3.2 million doses had been administered.
-7% of the targeted population had been fully vaccinated.

-December 2021

-By the end of the month 7.8 million doses had been administered.
-18% of the targeted population had been fully vaccinated.

-January 2022

-By the end of the month 9.7 million doses had been administered.
-27% of the targeted population had been fully vaccinated.

-February 2022

-By the end of the month 12.6 million doses had been administered and 4.9 million persons had been fully vaccinated.

-March 2022

-By the end of the month 14.2 million doses had been administered and 5.1 million persons had been fully vaccinated.

-April 2022

-By the end of the month 13 million doses had been administered and 5.8 million persons had been fully vaccinated.

 Deployment

 Rollout

 According to the Ghana Health Service, the COVID-19 vaccine would be free of charge for Ghanaians.
 Dr. Franklin Asiedu-Bekoe, Director of Public Health at GHS, pregnant women and children below 16 years were exempted from the first phase of the vaccination exercise.
 The recipients of the first phase of the vaccination exercise which was to begin on 1 March 2021; were "health workers, adults 60 years and over, people with underlying health conditions, frontline Executive, Legislature, Judiciary and their related staff, frontline security personnel, some religious leaders and other personalities".